 Direct Clinical Service:

 Trainees will spend approximately 50% of their time in direct service with clients.
 This typically looks like a caseload of approximately 11 therapy clients, one group, and one intake per week.
+Trainees have the opportunity to work with clients across the lifespan (10 years of age and up) holding a wide variety of identities.
+While the majority of clients are seeking individual therapy, trainees may also be able to work with relationships and families.

 Supervision:

 Trainees meet with their primary supervisor (a LCSW or Licensed Clinical Psychologist) for one hour each week.
 During this time, trainees have the opportunity to discuss cases, professional development concerns, and their experience in the training program overall.
 In accordance with best practices in supervision, trainees complete a minimum of four audio recordings and four live observations each year.
 Trainees also attend weekly group supervision where they will give two case presentations during the year.
-In addition to structured supervision experiences, trainees are also encouraged to consult with staff members as needed and both trainees and staff sit in cubicles, allowing for a milieu supervision experience.
+In addition to structured supervision experiences, trainees are encouraged to consult with staff members as needed and both trainees and staff sit in cubicles, allowing for a milieu supervision experience.

 LGBTQ Behavioral Health Training Consortium: